Honestpuck/scriptorium/README.md

 Set the variables at the top of scriptorium to point to the two directories and the location of the prefs file containing the JSS location, user and password.
 The script assumes it is in the same format as the AutoPkg prefs.

-Put `scriptorium` somewhere in your path, like `/usr/local/bin`, personally I have a bin directory in my home directory just for tools like this.
+Put `scriptorium` somewhere in your path like `/usr/local/bin`, personally I have a bin directory in my home directory just for tools like this.

 Now run `scriptorium down` and all the scripts will be populated on your Mac.
 When you make changes to the scripts in the text directory you can upload them to your JSS with `scriptorium up`.